ArcovanBreda/CEConvDL2/blogpost.md

   *Figure 4: Accuracy with varying rotations.*
 </div>

-The lines in the plot are not smooth because it has only been evaluated on 37 points.
+The lines in the plot are not smooth because it has only been evaluated on 37 points<!--Misschien beter om hierboven te zeggen dat het geevalueerd is op 37 points en/of dat in accordance met original paper-->.
 Nonetheless, the trends are similar to the original paper’s findings.
-The number of peaks aligns with the number of rotations additionally, the height of the peaks decreases as the number of rotations increases.
+The number of peaks aligns with the number of rotations.
+Additionally, the height of the peaks decreases as the number of rotations increases.
 However, the peaks have different heights which might be attributed to the reprojection into the RGB cube range.
 Based on these results it seems that more rotations lead to higher equivariance.
 These results lead to a trade-off between the amount of equivariance, the maximum accuracy, and the number of parameters as displayed in Table 1.

 <center>